 Before constructing any new pond, check with appropriate local authorities to determine if permits are required and to ensure that wetlands regulations are not being violated.

-Most wells in South Georgia that are 6 inches in diameter or larger will require the owner to obtain a withdrawal permit from the state.
+Most wells in south Georgia that are 6 inches in diameter or larger will require the owner to obtain a withdrawal permit from the state via GA EPD.

 Anthony W. Tyson, former Extension Engineer, contributed to earlier versions of this publication.